ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 This process will take a few minutes to finish.
 View the progress by performing `pcluster list-clusters`.
 If it says creation has failed, a common issue is your pcluster version mismatching the one that created the AMI.
 Make sure you installed the correct version.

 ### Accessing your cluster
 Once your cluster is finished launching, enter the **EC2** page, and select **Instances**.
-Then select the newly created node, which should be labled "Head Node".
+Then select the newly created node, which should be labeled "Head Node".
 In the upper right select **Connect** and select your method of connection.
 Note for ssh, the username is likely to be "ubuntu", if not, then try to ssh using a conventional terminal, and it should respond with what the username is.

 Alternatively you can access your cluster from your local console by doing ```pcluster ssh -i /path/to/key/file -n name_of_cluster```